triton-inference-server/openvino_backend/README.md

 * Not all models support dynamic batch sizes.

 * As of now, the Openvino backend does not support variable shaped tensors.
 However, the dynamic batch sizes in the model are supported.
 See `SKIP_OV_DYNAMIC_BATCHSIZE` and `ENABLE_BATCH_PADDING` parameters for more details.

+* Openvino does not support CPU execution for FP16.